Zizians: Ziz LaSota

 In 2019, LaSota, Borhanian, and two associates staged a protest against a CFAR event at a retreat in Occidental, California.
-Because a 911 call led police to mistakenly believe the protesters were armed and because a group of children was also at the retreat for a separate event, the protest drew a forceful police response.
+LaSota and Borhanian wore masks and robes leading certain CFAR attendees to feel threatened.
+Because a 911 call led police to mistakenly believe the protesters were armed and because a group of children was at the retreat for a separate event, the protest drew a forceful police response.
 After the four protesters were arrested, a SWAT team was deployed to evacuate the retreat because police mistakenly believed a fifth protester had a hatchet; that person was later discovered to be a maintenance worker.

 Fallout from the protest and the police response led to a rift between the Zizians and the rationalist community establishment: the Zizians accused CFAR employees of swatting them by falsely reporting to police that they were armed, while a member of the rationalist community published an anonymous callout coining the appellation "Zizians" and branding them as a cult.
 The Zizians filed a federal civil rights lawsuit against Sonoma County in which they alleged that they were wrongfully arrested, denied medication while detained, subjected to excessive force, and mocked for being transgender.
 The lawsuit was dismissed.
+In 2026, one of the four involved in the protest pleaded no contest to misdemeanor charges.
+In an interview with Rolling Stone, they claim to have broken contact with the Zizians in 2022 before their fatal altercation with Lind.
+They were not reported to be linked to any of the subsequent murders.